 The 2020 trenching/channeling program, consisting of seven channels, coincident with the mapping and prospecting work indicates that the surface expression of this mineralized zone is up to 8.8m wide and 1,120m long.
-The 2020 program consisted of two infill channels in areas of poor outcrop, two channels to explore to the west of previous channels, and two channels to explore to the east of previous channels.
+The 2020 program consisted of two infill channels in areas of poor outcrop, two channels to explore to the west of previous channels, and two channels to explore to the east of previous channels and the extension of one previous channel.
 This program identified two thicker high grade Zr (Hf) mineralized zones: a 550 m long West Zone and a 180 m long East Zone.
 Mapping traced this stratigraphy over 2 km eastward to the Foxtrot deposit.